-Shapeoko 3 and X-Carve share a common history.
+Shapeoko and X-Carve share a common history.
 Shapeoko 1 and 2 were created by Edward Ford (now a part of Carbide 3D) as the simplest, most affordable CNC machine possible.
-It wasn’t made to be the highest performing machine, it was made to be the most accessible.
+It wasn’t made to be the highest-performing machine, it was made to be the most accessible.

 When Edward joined Carbide 3D, he brought the Shapeoko brand and the desire to make a break from the past and create a new, high-performance machine.
-Backward compatibility wasn’t a goal, making a great machine that was a great value was the goal.
+Backward compatibility wasn’t a goal; making a great machine with great value was the goal.

 At the same time, Inventables decided to refresh the Shapeoko 2 design to incorporate a number of design changes to reduce the parts count and rebrand it as the X-Carve.
 From all appearances, the design changes were made to maximize backward compatibility with the Shapeoko 2, not to make a fundamentally better machine.

-When someone looks at both machines, the rails are the first things that jump out as being different.
-The X-Carve is based on Makerslide, which is a small aluminum extrusion made for generic linear motion.
+The X-Carve is based on Makerslide, a small aluminum extrusion made for generic linear motion.

-When we started on the Shapeoko 3, we knew from experience that a new extrusion would be required.
-Makerslide was not strong enough for the machine we wanted to make, and it didn’t scale beyond a table top machine without a lot of flexing.
+Starting with the Shapeoko 3, we knew from experience that a new extrusion would be required.
+Makerslide is not strong enough for the machines we want to make; it won’t scale beyond a small tabletop machine without a lot of flexing.

 Our outer dimensions are approximately 55mm x 80 compared to 20 x 40 for Makerslide.

-The sheet metal in the Shapeoko 3 is 10 gauge steel that’s powder coated for a durable finish.
-Wherever we need more rigidity, we put a strategic bend or two in the metal.
+The sheet metal in the Shapeoko 4 is 10 gauge steel that’s powder coated for a durable finish.
 Wherever possible, we use press-in nuts to make the machine easier to assemble and to keep it from looking like an Erector Set.

 X-Carve sheet metal is 2.78mm thick